My authored CTF challenges sources and official writeups

 This is fun but 2008 is long gone, right?
 (Even tho they restricted it to UA stylesheets only in 2019!)

 Yes, but more legacy features are still available.
 One of them is the -moz-document CSS at-rule.
-This at-rule allows to apply CSS rules based on document’s URL matching.
+This at-rule allows to apply styling based on document’s URL matching.

 Ouch :/ Who ever thought that would be a good idea?